 Call For Support

-The Kidney Project is bringing together researchers from across the nation to create an implantable bioartificial kidney that will change the lives of end stage renal disease (ESRD) patients.
+The Kidney Project is bringing together researchers from across the nation to create an implantable bioartificial kidney that will change the lives of kidney failure patients.
 The bioartificial kidney will offer a new treatment option beyond the short-term solution of renal dialysis and the longer-term solution of a kidney transplant for which donor organs are severely limited.

 The need is great.

-We are driven by the fact that ESRD affects more than 650,000 people per year in the United States, and the number of patients in our country diagnosed with ESRD is increasing 5% each year.
-ESRD patients who rely on dialysis alone face a poor quality of life and a bleak long-term prognosis.
-What’s more, ESRD accounts for 7% of the Medicare budget yet only 1% of all Medicare patients.
+We are driven by the fact that kidney failure affects more than 650,000 people per year in the United States, and the number of patients in our country diagnosed with kidney failure is increasing 5% each year.
+Kidney failure patients who rely on dialysis alone face a poor quality of life and a bleak long-term prognosis.
+What’s more, kidney failure accounts for 7% of the Medicare budget yet only 1% of all Medicare patients.

 A solution is under way.